aajonusnet/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: Does that help you, Mr. Ukraine?

-[Yuri]: Yeah, thank you very much for the explanation.
+Yuri: Yeah, thank you very much for the explanation.

 P: Thank you for calling.
 We sure appreciate that you're out there.
 What's your first name and where are you calling from?

-[Ben]: Patrick, Ben Agostino, Albany, New York.
+Ben: Patrick, Ben Agostino, Albany, New York.

 P: Hi, Albany.
 Go ahead, you're on the air with Aajonus Vonderplanitz.

-[Ben]: Vonderplanitz, I know.
+Ben: Vonderplanitz, I know.
 Aajonus, in your book, We Want to Live, you mentioned taking olive oil for cataracts.
 Can you suggest anything else plus the olive oil?

 A: Yes, you can use any kind of a good cleansing raw fat.
 Coconut cream is an oil that you can get.
 Now, the only truly raw fat that I recommend are all pressed under 96 degrees.
 And there's no oil that you can get pressed under 96 degrees these days unless you're pressing it yourself.
 And the only, I've watched people and they claimed that their oils were pressed under a certain temperature.
 And I took a heat gun, a thermometer gun, and held it right up against where the oil was coming out.
 And it was going all the way up to 176 with pumpkin seeds and flax seeds about the same.
 It was down to as low as 134 with pumpkin seeds, but usually it went higher.
 Sunflower seeds, after about a minute of pressing, was down to a good temperature, but that's not in a high manufacturing environment.
 So I've found that you can only get stone pressed olive oil and coconut cream if you press it yourself with like a Green Star juicer.
 There is one oil that's pressed under 93 degrees in Thailand and if you went to Thaiorganics.com, that website, that's the oil I sat and watched all day, watched them make that one in Thailand, so I know it's good.